10 Interesting Facts about Lima

 5. Is the world’s smallest church in Lima?

-Some say the world’s smallest chapel is called Cross Island Chapel and it’s located in Oneida, New York.
-But the Chapel Our Lady of the Rosary in the Rimac district in downtown Lima continues to be named by the Peruvian faithful as the smallest church in the world.
+Some say the world's smallest chapel is Cross Island Chapel in Oneida, New York.
+However, the Chapel of Our Lady of the Rosary in Lima’s Rímac district continues to be regarded by many Peruvian faithful as the smallest church in the world.
 It has a main altar, vault, towers, images, and a pulpit.
-It was built in 1550 and it’s 16-feet wide, 39-feet long, and 32-feet tall.
-Located on the second street of Av.
-Trujillo, the chapel is open Monday to Saturday from 8 AM to 12:30 PM, and from 4 PM to 6:30 PM.
-It’s open on Sundays from 8AM to 12:30 PM.

 6. Black vultures